 Until 2006, attempts were made to define specific showers within this complex, but this often proved very difficult for visual observers to achieve.
 IMO video results have shown why, because even instrumentally, itwas impossible to define distinct and constantly observable radiants for many of the showers here!

 439 Cobden St ( Car entry from Magpie St)

 Mt Pleasant, VIC 3350

-From 1pm Tues - Sat.
-Bookings for Tues - Sat need to be made by 3pm on the day at the latest.
+Summer times from 4.30pm Tues, Thur, Sat, Bookings required for other times of groups of 10 or more people.
+Boookings for evening programs need to be made by 3pm on the day.
 Bookings essential Call or Online.
 The Observatory will not be open if there are no firm bookings for the evening.